 1. Use multiple cues: Combine color with icons, text, or patterns.

-2. Check contrast: Use a contrast checker tool to ensure text stands out.
+2. Check contrast: Use a contrast checker tool or our color converter to ensure text stands out.

 4. Avoid bad combos: Red/Green and Blue/Yellow are the toughest combinations.
-Try Blue/Orange instead.
+Try Blue/Orange instead, which is often cited in our best color combinations guide.

 Pro Tips for Accessible UI